icgc-dcc/jtracker/README.md

 cd jtracker

-# install packages
+# install packages, you may need to run it with sudo
 pip3 install -r requirements.txt

-# install JT client
+# install JT client, you may need to run it with sudo
 python3 setup.py install

-# if you see usage information with the follow command, you are ready for the quick test run described in the next section
+# if you see usage information with the follow command, you are ready to go
 jt --help
 ```

 ## Quick test run with demo JTracker workflow

-JTracker is in early phase of development, features and behaviour may change as we advance forward.
+JTracker is in early phase of development, features and behaviours may change as we advance forward.
 However this quick
 test run should give you a clear picture how JTracker is designed and how it may fit in your workflow use cases.

 This test run uses a demo JT server running at http://159.203.53.247.
 We use `curl` commands to perform most of